-Males that are not neutered often exhibit extremely aggressive behaviors, which can be dangerous to them, other animals and people.
-A dog that was well-behaved and calm in its youth can suddenly show a pack mentality and become more aggressive, chase cars, try to get loose to roam freely, or bark and growl a lot all as a result of high testosterone levels.
+Male cats and dogs that are not neutered often exhibit extremely aggressive behaviors, which can be dangerous to them, other animals, and people.
+A dog that was well-behaved and calm in its youth can suddenly show a pack mentality and become more aggressive, chase cars, try to get loose to roam freely.
+Male cats can exhibit aggressive behavior, mark their territory on your furniture, and roam freely.
 Many of these habits become hard to break.
-A male dog neutered between six months and one year of age will retain its youthful calm.
+A male pet neutered between six months and one year of age will retain its youthful calm.

 Spaying and neutering are common surgeries.
 They require some form of anesthesia, and most vets prefer for the dog to remain in the hospital overnight.
 Your dog may be under the weather for a few more days as a result of the surgery but will heal within a matter of a week or so.

 To schedule your pet’s spay or neuter appointment at Onslow Animal Hospital, call us at (910) 839-5985 or reach out online.